-New development in the Neighbourhood Area must not adversely affect and/or impact on levels of highway safety to all users especially pedestrians and cyclists.
-It must allow sufficient off-road parking as defined in Policy BNE6.
+New development should not have an unacceptable impact on levels of highway safety to all users especially pedestrians and cyclists.
+It should allow sufficient off-road parking as defined in Policy BNE7.

 All new development proposals would be required to demonstrate: